amira-codecamp/site-web-missions-viewer/README.md

 npm run serve
 ```

-## Set up environment variables
+## ⚙️ Environment Variables

-To make sure the frontend can communicate with the backend, you need to configure two environment variables.
-These variables are required for the backend URL and GeoNames API credentials.
+You need to configure the required environment variables: backend URL (used by the frontend to access the API) and GeoNames API credentials.

 ```bash
 export VUE_APP_GEONAMES_USERNAME="your_geonames_username"